wallarm/product-documentation/docs/latest/api-sessions.md

 API Sessions operate in beta mode and is enabled and configured through [Wallarm support](mailto:support@wallarm.com).
 This functionality requires node version 4.10.2 or later.

+To make the API Sessions functionality more precise, it is recommended to enable [JA3 fingerprinting](admin-en/enabling-ja3.md) for better identification of the the unauthenticated traffic.

 ## Limitations

 Currently API Sessions have some limitations.
 In the **API Sessions** section: